 Name collisions with keywords cannot happen in Ada because keywords are reserved.

-The mechanism of failure identified in TR 24772-1 Section 6.20.3 regarding the declaration of non-unique identifiers in the same scope cannot occur in Ada because all characters in an identifier are significant.
+The mechanism of failure identified in subclause 6.20.3 of TR 24772-1 regarding the declaration of non-unique identifiers in the same scope cannot occur in Ada because all characters in an identifier are significant.

 6.20.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.20.5 of TR 24772-1.

 Use expanded names whenever confusion may arise.

 Use Ada compilers that generate compile time warnings for declarations in inner scopes that hide declarations in outer scopes.